rkishan516/rkishan516/README.md

 ### Hi there 👋 my name is Kishan Rathore

-I'm a full-stack developer with experience in multiple languages, from Dart, Java, Kotlin to Python, I love creating experiences that make people's lives easier.
-From solving a small nudge to helping people find themselves I am excited to design, code and iterate on ideas that will solve a need.
+I’m a passionate Full-Stack Developer with a diverse skill set in languages such as Dart, Java, Kotlin, and Python.
+I thrive on creating intuitive and impactful experiences that make people’s lives easier.
+Whether it’s addressing a minor inconvenience or developing a solution that helps individuals discover themselves, I’m dedicated to designing, coding, and iterating on ideas that meet real needs.

 I loves to convert idea💡 into code 🧑🏻‍💻